CaptainTeemo/CaptainTeemo.github.io/_posts/Notes/2016-07-02-Automatic Bounds Checking for NSArray.md

 @end
 ```

->Note that only the literal appoaching added bounds checking, for `objectAtIndex:`, replace it with literal style or use `tryGetObjectAtIndex:`
+>Note that only the literal approaching added bounds checking, for `objectAtIndex:`, replace it with literal style or use `tryGetObjectAtIndex:`

 Now let's run the test: